Risab04/OCR_for_tamilLLM/README.md

 Visual comparison of OCR outputs across engines Incorporation of word-level confidence scores
 Creation of a benchmarking dashboard for evaluation metrics
 ## Next Big Step

-The upcoming phase of this project involves automatic detection of structural elements in scanned documents such as:
+The upcoming phase of this project involves automatic detection of structural elements in scanned documents, such as:

-Tables
+- Tables
-Images
+- Images
-Multi-column layouts
+- Multi-column layouts
-Section headers and footers
+- Section headers and footers

-These elements will be detected using advanced layout parsing tools such as:
+These elements will be detected using advanced layout parsing tools like:

-LayoutParser
+- LayoutParser
-Donut (Document Understanding Transformer)
+- Donut (Document Understanding Transformer)
-DocTR
+- DocTR
-PaddleLayout
+- PaddleLayout

-This will enable structured and intelligent document parsing, improving dataset quality for downstream Tamil LLM training.
+This will enable structured and intelligent document parsing, significantly improving dataset quality for downstream Tamil LLM training.

 ---

-## WEB scrapping
+## Web Scraping

-In addition to OCR-based extraction, this project includes a web scraping module designed to extract Tamil text content directly from URLs.
-The scraper recursively visits a given webpage, collects all visible text (including from nested links), and saves the extracted content for further processing.
-This is particularly useful for gathering Tamil data from news sites, educational portals, and public documents, helping build a richer dataset for Tamil LLM training.
+In addition to OCR-based extraction, this project includes a **web scraping module** designed to extract Tamil text content directly from URLs.
+The scraper recursively visits a given webpage, collects all visible text (including from linked pages), and saves the extracted content for further processing.
+This is particularly useful for gathering Tamil data from news sites, educational portals, and public documents—helping build a richer dataset for Tamil LLM training.

 ---

 ## Author

-Risab S
+**Risab S**

 ## ⚙️ Setup Instructions